 |Most likely, no one has made it around the Great Loop in a powered vessel

 more economical then this.

-him to quickly fire up the second motor should the first fail and for additional power
+allowed him to quickly fire up the second motor should the first fail and for additional

-when needed.
-Traveling at 5 knots, he averaged more than 150 miles on 6 gallons of
+power when needed.
+Traveling at 5 knots, he averaged more than 150 miles on 6

-Even if you don’t know how to sail – and do not have any intentions of learning - a sailboat “motored” all the way around the Great
+That's right!
+Even if you don’t know how to sail – and have no intentions of learning - a sailboat “motored” all the way around

-entire Loop in an Albin Vega averaging less than 0.5 gallons of fuel per hour and we made the entire voyage on less than $1,300 in
+"motored" around the entire Loop averaging less than 0.4 gallons of fuel per hour.
+We made the entire voyage on $1,300 in fuel

 Think about it this way – It takes just a little bit of wind to move these vessels 7 to 8 knots (about 10 mph) through the water.